There are two primary and general rules for a personal Chapter 7 Bankruptcy.

 - Obligations for injuries caused while drunk driving

-- Many debts that are related to fraud or false statements.
+- Many debts are related to fraud false statements, or outright theft.

 - Exempt property,